 Readers of this newsletter have often lost faith in standard medicine and are therefore inclined to look for alternative approaches, and that means doctors with a reputation for providing “unconventional” or “holistic” care.
 My experience has been that most of these “alternative” physicians are still focused on “pills for ills.”
 The difference is they are prescribing vitamins, minerals, natural hormones, and other supplements—with enthusiasm.
 The results of their remedies are similar to the ones sold to you by pharmaceutical companies, providing few benefits with significant costs and side effects.
 Other alternative doctors use methods that have not been established to be beneficial, such as those using chelation and ozone therapy—so be careful.

 You shouldn’t even look for a vegetarian-oriented doctor, because you do not need someone to tell you AGAIN to eat a low-fat, near plant-food based diet (The McDougall Diet), to exercise, to not smoke, etc.—you know all of these fundamental rules.
 You don’t really care what your doctor personally eats, as long as his bad habits don’t turn into unhealthy recommendations.
-However, you do want a doctor who will respect your diet and lifestyle choices and not try to undermine them—or worse yet, challenge you with nonsense like the Atkins Diet or the South Beach Diet.
+However, you do want a doctor who will respect your diet and lifestyle choices and not try to undermine them—or worse yet, challenge you with nonsense like a high-fat, low-carb diet (keto), the Atkins Diet or the South Beach Diet.

 Ideally, you are looking for a traditionally-trained doctor, not completely brain-washed by the pharmaceutical and medical device industries, who is interested in you becoming healthy through better self-care, and by your being actively involved in your own healthcare.